jwoogerd/Improvise/paper/Improvise.md

 Second, the currency or payoff of the game, used to measure a player's success in the performance, translates to a player's notion of musical aesthetic.
 This is a measure of how good the musician considers his own performance sounds, given the actions of all the other players.
 This preference is unique to each player and may be defined along any axis of the musical design space.
 The realm of musical aesthetic is practically infinite, and a full discussion of music theory of this depth is well beyond the scope of this paper.

-Finally, each player in a musical game must implement his or her own strategy, which determines how a he or she will move in any given game state.
+Finally, each player in a musical game implements his or her own strategy, which determines what she will play at any given point in the performance.
 In a musical improvisational game, a strategy can be as simple as a player adhering to his or her given score, never improvising at all.
 Alternatively, a strategy can be more sophisticated, taking into account past or anticipated payoffs, a player's own past moves or those of another player, or some other musical strategy with the only restriction that any move generated by the strategy fall within those allowed by the rules of the game.

 Lastly, for each individual, the goal of the game is to maximize his or her own payoff.
 However, we note that unlike zero-sum games, which are purely competitive, a musical game is more cooperative in nature.
 Indeed, there exists *some* competition between players, (Hudak imagines two soloists "vying for attention"), however, intuitively, there is a point at which trying to make the other player "sound bad" (i.e. reduce his payoff) has an equally deleterious effect on one's own performance.
 Therefore, the best outcome for each player individually is likely to be one in which the sum of their collective payoffs is also maximized.